You know what they say, if you want something in life, you must have patience, or to say it in a nice quote:

 I chose the perfect location.
 A place called Pai Lagoon (4$/night), a nice spot, 2 km from downtown, very quiet, surrounded by rice fields, a small garden and a lot of trees.
 Although I took a room with bunked beds, I was lucky, or perhaps unlucky to be alone in it throughout my whole stay in there.

 Trying to get into the atmosphere, I left my luggage and went to the village to wander around.
-Staying a little far from the center, and being already a “experienced driver”, I decided to rent a scooter ($ 3 / day).
-Going around the small town, a little bar, on the touristic street, called Jikko Beer caught my attention due the Belgian beers from the fridge, and the two waiters which were super funny trying to promote the place.
+Staying a little far from the center, and being already an “experienced driver”, I decided to rent a scooter ($ 3 / day).
+Going around the small town, a little bar, on the touristic street, called Jikko Beer caught my attention due to the Belgian beers from the fridge and the two waiters which were really funny by trying to promote the place.

 Let’s have another beer